 The legacy platform uses underground copper wires to provide households and businesses with a reliable means to communicate, but the hardware has seen a steady decline over the last decade.
 It was designed primarily for analogue telephone calls.
 Nowadays, the service is almost entirely digital and can facilitate basic features such as caller ID, call waiting and voice messaging.

 With an astronomical amount of data being generated and transferred every second, it’s clear that the PSTN – and its low bandwidth – just can’t cope with modern requirements.
 Not sure what we mean by bandwidth?
 Imagine low bandwidth as your garden’s hose, high bandwidth as a fire truck hose, and data as the water flowing through.
 Should be easy to guess which one can move more water at a faster rate…

 In terms of physical media, PSTN is a mix of copper wires, cables, fibre optics and wireless.
 It’s an important ingredient in the infrastructure of network technologies.
-It’s also important to note that traditional telephone networks don’t just support calling.
+It’s also important to note that traditional telephone networks don’t just support calls.
 They’re embedded into card readers and even alarm systems.
-But hefty installation charges and a fee per line makes this legacy hardware as costly as it is outdated.
-As we mentioned previously, the PSTN switch off is long overdue.
+But hefty installation charges and a fee per line make this legacy hardware as costly as it is outdated.
+As we mentioned previously, the PSTN switch-off is long overdue.

 A telephone exchange is a telecommunications system that, through ‘switching’, ensures calls are made and received.
 A phone call will be routed through several switches which operate on local, regional, national, or even international systems.